 Individuals have been shown to possess habitual ways of approaching tasks and situations associated with patterns in cognitive processes, including decision-making, problem-solving, perception and attention.
-This means that people have a habit of doing something in the same way, acting in the same way.
+This means that people have a habit of doing something in the same way, and acting in the same way.
 We say that people have different cognitive styles.

-The concept of cognitive style was first formally introduced by American psychologist Allport.
+The American psychologist Allport formerly introduced the concept of cognitive.
 That was almost eight decades ago.
 Allport defined cognitive style as an individual's typical or habitual way of solving problems, thinking, perceiving, and remembering things.

-If we regard the concept of learning style from the perspective of the construct of neurodiversity, we can understand how its dimensions cannot be defined by simple diagnostic labels that could lead to stigma and otherwise negative consequences.
+When considering the learning style concept from the perspective of the construct of neurodiversity, we understand how its dimensions cannot be defined by simple diagnostic labels that could lead to stigma and otherwise negative consequences.